danielabmartins/devops-24-25-1241902/CA1/README.md

 ![part1application.png](images/part1application.png)

 While the first three fields (First Name, Last Name, and Description) were already part of the model, I added the **Job Years** and **Email** sections in this project.
+The part *Job Title* was intended to be added during the introduction/demonstration of this project.
+Due to a smaller issue, I was only able to add it once I was finishing part1.2 of this assignment.
+Therefore, I went back and added the field to all the classes necessary and updated all the methods.
+I also updated this ReadMe file and all the examples provided as to illustrated what was required.
+This version was tagged with ```v1.1.1``` as it should have been a follow-up on that section.

 These additions provide a more complete and detailed view of what makes up an Employee.

 - **Branches**
 The branches created can still be found in the repository using the command ``git branch`` and the * symbol indicates